alem-platform/backend/RSSHub/README.md

 - PostgreSQL – for storing articles
 - Redis – for caching feeds
-- Elasticsearch – for storing logs
+- RSSListener - for processing feeds
-- Kibana – for viewing logs and dashboards

 #### Important Notes